tisannai/plinth/README.md

 allocation is also the last.

+## Unified Memory Allocator

+`plum` is the Unified Memory Allocator in Plinth.
+It provides an unified interface to the other allocators in Plinth, including the Basic Memory Allocation (BMA).
+The underlying, actual, allocator is called a host.

+`plum` is created with `plum_use()`.
+It takes `plum` handle, the allocator type and the allocator handle (NULL for BMA) as arguments.

+After creation, `plum` allocation functions are ready to be used.
+`plum_get()` gets allocation from the registered host depending on the host type. `plum_put()` is used for returning the allocation back.
+`plum_update()` is used to resize a current allocation.

+`plum` does not try to overcome all the limitations that the different hosts expose.
+BMA host has no surprises.
+For `plum_get()`, all hosts return the allocation as is, except with `plbm` host the maximum allocation size is obviously the size of the `plbm` block.

+For `plam` host, `plum_put()` is able to fully utilize the returned memory if returns are performed in reverse order to the allocations.
+The same applies to `plcm`.
+For `plbm` host, the order of returns are not significant.

+With `plum_update()`, the data in the allocation is retained.
+If the new allocation starts from the same location as the current, no data needs copying.
+If the current location can't be used, the new location is taken into use and current data is copied over.
+The amount of copied data is based on the smaller size between current and new size.

 ## String Storage

 `plss` provides a set of functions for storing string data to a